zeropingheroes/game-servers/README.md

 2. `copy-configs.bat` - Copy configuration files from the `configs/` directory in that folder into the game server's directory

 3. `launch.bat` - Launch the game server

+### Editing Config files

+All config files in the `configs` directory are **copied** into the game server's folder, so if you update a config file, re-run `copy-configs.bat` to allow the game server to pick up the new version of the file.